STBrinkmann/website/content/authors/admin/_index.md

 title: Sebastian T. Brinkmann
 ---

-I am a Physical Geographer at [FAU Nürnberg-Erlangen](https://www.geographie.nat.fau.de/).
-In our [research group](https://www.geography.nat.fau.eu/research/cultural-geography/wg-digital-health/) I work as an Data Analyst and focus on machine learning, and the intersection of natural environment and human behaviour by developing novel algorithms.\
+I am a Research Specialist at [GfK Geomarketing](https://www.gfk.com/home) where I develope new methodology for calculating international market data.
+Before, I was working as part of the [Digital Health Geography research group](https://www.geography.nat.fau.eu/research/cultural-geography/wg-digital-health/) as a Data Analyst with focus on machine learning, and the intersection of natural environment and human behaviour by developing novel algorithms.\
-In my spare time, I practise Aikido and enjoy working on private coding projects and traveling the world with my backpack.
+On this website I would like to share some of my private projects where I solve geo-spatial prolems with R.